raphamorim/rio/README.md

 columns = 80
 ```

-#### Rows
+#### `rows`

-Description: Define the row height of your console window.
+Define the row height of your console window.
 This mode is system dependant, and returns an error if you specify a row height that is not supported by your operating system.

 ```toml
 # <width> Set default width